Aluminium Scaffold TowerAluminium Scaffold Tower

 Tool layer and report layer stay on the same URL: no split pages competing for the same aluminium scaffold intent.

-This page covers aluminium scaffold, aluminium scaffolds, aluminium scaffolding, aluminium scaffold towers, aluminium scaffold for sale, aluminium scaffolding for sale, aluminium tower scaffold for sale, aluminium scaffold suppliers, and route-adjacent wording such as ali scaffold tower and alloy scaffold tower.
+This page covers aluminium scaffold, aluminium scaffolds, aluminium scaffolding, aluminium scaffold towers, aluminum scaffold for sale, aluminium scaffold for sale, aluminium scaffolding for sale, aluminium tower scaffold for sale, aluminium tower scaffolding for sale, aluminium scaffold suppliers, and route-adjacent wording such as ali scaffold tower and alloy scaffold tower.
 The tool gives the first route; the report explains why and where it can fail.

 InputResultEvidenceAction